Slymaster/defi-alyra/README.md

 ## License

-The source code for the site is licensed under the MIT license, which you can find in the LICENSE file.
+The source code is licensed under the MIT license, which you can find in the LICENSE file.